Delaware.gov logo

 A beach nourishment project in progress at Rehoboth Beach.

-The department pays for beach nourishment using funds generated by the state accommodations tax – DNREC receives one-eighth of the funds raised by that tax specifically for shoreline management – and funds appropriated for Shoreline and Waterway Management by the Delaware General Assembly.
+The department pays for beach nourishment primarily using funds generated by the state accommodations tax – DNREC receives one-eighth of the funds raised by that tax specifically for shoreline management – and funds appropriated for Shoreline and Waterway Management by the Delaware General Assembly.

 Due to rising demands and costs associated with beach nourishment, in the future DNREC will likely struggle to be able to sustain the current level of beach nourishment at current levels of funding.